 English Language Testing Requirements

 Applicants whose native language is not English are required to submit official results of a test of English proficiency.
 The Test of English as a Foreign Language (TOEFL) is the most frequently submitted.
 However, applicants may also submit test results from the International English Language Testing System (IELTS).
 Our recommended scores are 80 or higher on the Internet-based TOEFL (iBT) and 6.0 or higher on the IELTS.
-Applicants who have previously attended a high school, college or university for at least two years, where English is the principal language of instruction and have earned passing grades in English courses are exempt from an English proficiency exam.
+Applicants who have previously attended a high school, college or university for at least three years, where English is the principal language of instruction and have earned passing grades in English courses are exempt from an English proficiency exam.

 A special orientation program is held for new students.
 As academic advising and registration are an integral part of this program, it is essential that all new students attend.
 Details of dates, costs that may be involved, and the program itself are provided to new students by the Office of Student Engagement and Multicultural Affairs.